Green Book

 interaction among science, philosophy, and religion; ordinarily this area

-would be that of the proposed dissertation.
+would be that of the anticipated dissertation.
 Each student chooses between a

 draw up a bibliography customized to the topic in consultation with his or